danil-cpu/YabadaLang/README.md

 # YabadaLang
- Simple interpreter lang in python
+ Simple interpreter lang for python
 ## Operators
 A limited range of arithmetic expressions are provided.
 Addition and subtraction have the lowest precedence, but this can be changed with parentheses.
 * **+** - Addition